Azure/azure-sdk-for-java/sdk/keyvault/azure-keyvault-certificates/README.md

 - [Update an existing Certificate Asynchronously](#update-an-existing-certificate-asynchronously)
 - [Delete a Certficate Asynchronously](#delete-a-certificate-asynchronously)
 - [List Certificates Asynchronously](#list-certificates-asynchronously)

+> Note : You should add "System.in.read()" or "Thread.Sleep()" after the function calls in the main class/thread to allow Async functions/operations to execute and finish before the main application/thread exits.

 ### Create a Certificate Asynchronously